playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-shared-component-logic/index.md

 > Notice that we aren't showing the source code for `useWindowSize` again, that's because we haven't changed it!

-Then, to use this new composable in our components we use it just like we did our previous composables:
+Then, to use this new composable in our components, we use it just like we did our previous composables:

 ```vue
 <!-- App.vue -->